IlyaDobrynin/opti_models/README.md

 ## Benchmarks

 ### Imagenet
-For all imagenet benchmarks you should download and untar: https://drive.google.com/file/d/1Yi_SZ400LKMXeA08BvDip4qBJonaThae/view?usp=sharing
+For all imagenet benchmarks you should download and untar: да,

 #### Torch Imagenet Benchmark
 1. In `scripts/benchmarks/torch_imagenet_benchmark.sh` change: